 What is true though is that I’m escaping the daily domestic drudge and the routine of workdays.
-Yay, no more housework – instead I’m off to a comfortable hotel with no beds to make, no meals to cook and lots of exciting things to do in Perth at night.
+Yay, no more housework – instead I’m off to a comfortable hotel with no beds to make, no meals to cook and lots of exciting things to do in Perth/

 I can’t wait for the evenings when He Himself and I put on our comfy shoes and walk, with rarely a table booking, taking the city by chance and waiting for serendipity to strike.